 On the other hand, some people collect cars simply to admire their make.
 They appreciate the work that goes into crafting such a thing.
 They may drive the vehicle but will do so to feel it, not to push it.
 Just like a connoisseur of fine wine.

-I believe that the Dart Seneca model appeals to exactly such people.
+I believe that the Dodge Dart Seneca appeals to exactly such people.
 In addition to that, even folks who are not deep into the classics niche find the car appealing.

 It looks slick, with old-timey fins and rounded details.
 Its wagon frame cannot be considered a drawback either.
 If anything, it makes the car look even more special.
 But do you know what is surprising?
 The wagon model was the second most popular back in the day.

-This was largely because it was considered not only beautiful but also practical.
+Many considered it not only beautiful but also practical.
 Perhaps this will be the key to advancing the modern station wagons as well.
 When we have practical cars, which also look good, we may forgo the sedans and head for the wagons once again.

 However, I also understand if you would prefer this type of vehicle to stay a remnant of the past.
 Maybe they are best kept as a niche thing.
 But at least you can enjoy a good classic, right?
 Well…